ajimoti/roles-and-permissions/README.md

 #### Invalid Relation Name Exception
 This exception is only applies when using the package on a pivot table.

->An instance of `Tarzancodes\RolesAndPermissions\Exceptions\InvalidRelationNameExceptionException` is thrown whenever the package can not resolve the `belongsToMany` relationship name
+>An instance of `Ajimoti\RolesAndPermissions\Exceptions\InvalidRelationNameExceptionException` is thrown whenever the package can not resolve the `belongsToMany` relationship name

 When the `of()` method is chained to a model, the package will automatically use Laravel relationship naming convention to guess the relationship name.
 If the package cannot find a method with the relationship name in your model class, this exception is thrown.